1. Use Pots to set money aside for different things

 2. Earn interest on your savings

 We’re partnering with other banks to help you earn interest on your savings through Monzo.
+The current interest rates are always available on our Savings page.

 Set up Savings Pots from your Account tab to see your savings grow and manage them through Monzo.